MustafaAwny/RSNA-Pneumonia-Classification/README.md

 ## Next Steps

 This is just the start and there is a lot more to be done to increase the performance.
-We can increase the performance by
+We can increase the performance by:

 • Training the model for more than 15 epoch.